Vyral/base-template/_posts/2019-07-22-how-to-bulletproof-the-transaction.md

 **Loan approvals and funding.** Potential issues here include credit issues, delays in application, documentation problems, and the lender’s failure to approve and fund.
 To stay ahead of these issues, select an originator who will get the buyer through the full underwriting process prior to home shopping.
 You can also offer to assist buyers with paperwork or refer them to a credit counselor and then have them reapply or do a parallel loan application.&nbsp;

-In terms of buyer credit issues, there are seven don’ts of mortgage funding that you should educate your buyers on up front and throughout the home purchase:
+{% include pullquote.html %}<br><br>In terms of buyer credit issues, there are seven don’ts of mortgage funding that you should educate your buyers on up front and throughout the home purchase:

 * Don’t change employment status
 * Don’t make any major purchases